 The initial assessment session is charged at a reduced fee of £25 and subsequent 50 minute sessions are £45.

-I am offering a number of places at a concessionary rate for those on low incomes, particularly those financially effected by the Covid-19 outbreak.
+I am offering a number of places at a concessionary rate for those on low incomes.
 Please do not hesitate to enquire about this.